kyrofa/qt-example-snaps/README.md

-# qt-example-snaps
+# Qt Example Snaps

-A collection of Qt examples packaged as snaps
+A collection of Qt examples packaged as snaps.
+For more information about individual examples, see their READMEs.